RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

 **Here resides the .iso file source code that we build.**

-If you want to compile this code from source, you will have to run `build.sh` which later runs `steps.sh` by EZNIX inside the source code.
-Some times it will not work as azlocalrepository fails to sync, that means it is down for either maintenance or updating.
+If you want to compile this code from source, you will have to run `steps.sh` by EZNIX inside the source code.

 ## **Thank you for reading and supporting AZOS GNU/Linux!**